ripred/Coder-X/architecture_and_maintenance.md

 #### Implementation Steps
 - **ThirdPartyIntegration class**: In `app/third_party_integrations.py`.
-- **API**: To be implemented in `app/third_party_integrations_api.py`.
 - **Unit Tests**: `tests/test_third_party_integrations.py`.

 ---

-## API Endpoints
+## CLI Endpoints
 ### Overview
-All subsystems are exposed via FastAPI endpoints, with a router per subsystem.
+All subsystems are exposed via CLI endpoints, with a router per subsystem.

 #### Implementation Steps
-- Each subsystem has a dedicated API router file (e.g., `*_api.py`).
+- Each subsystem has a dedicated CLI router file (e.g., `*_api.py`).
-- Unit/API tests for each endpoint.
+- Unit tests for each endpoint.

 ---

 ## CLI/Interactive Shell
 ### Overview
-The CLI provides an interactive terminal interface to all backend features, including model management, file operations, shell commands, history, user management, feedback, and integrations.
+The CLI provides an interactive terminal interface to all backend features, including model management, file operations, shell commands, history, user management, and integrations.

 #### Implementation Steps
-- **Command Parsing**: The CLI parses user input and maps commands to API calls.
+- **Command Parsing**: The CLI parses user input and maps commands to CLI calls.
 - **Dangerous Shell Command Prompt**: When a shell command is disallowed by the backend, the CLI prompts the user for permission to proceed.
-If the user agrees, the command is resent with an override flag (backend support coming soon).
+If the user agrees, the command is resent with an override flag.
 - **Unit Tests**: CLI tested via subprocess and integration tests in `tests/test_cli.py`.

 ---